pzmarzly/cloudy/README.md

 ## Installation

 Get `cloudy` bash script.
-Make sure you have bash, scp, rsync, openssl, doctl and Python 3.
+Make sure you have bash, rsync, openssl, doctl and Python 3.

 If you want to use `cloudy order`, log in to DigitalOcean CLI using `doctl auth init`.